Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 Some subpoenas come with gag rules and/or criminal penalties for disclosing their existence.

-So, the idea of a warrant canary is that the organization or individual can proactively announce that there has been no subpoena as of yet.
+So, the idea of a warrant canary is that the organization or individual can proactively announce that there has been no secret subpoena as of yet.
 They can update this statement on a regular basis.
-And when/if they receive a secret subpoena, they can remove the warrant canary, thus implicitly signaling that they have received a subpoena for customer data.
+And when/if they receive a secret subpoena, they can remove (or stop updating) the warrant canary, thus implicitly signaling that they have received a subpoena for customer data.

 Tech service providers, journalists, media outlets, dissidents, etc. can all make use of a warrant canary.
-Warrant canaries are an act of deterrence against secret subpoenas and other forms of oppression, and permit people to take action when they are no longer updated, such as moving their accounts or protesting.
+Warrant canaries are an act of deterrence against secret subpoenas and other forms of oppression.
+They permit people to take action when they are no longer updated, such as moving their accounts or protesting.

 <!-- TOC --><a name="create-the-message"></a>